ruslanmv/ruslanmv.github.io/_posts/2020-07-28-Azure-Data-Science-Practice-Questions.md

      Generate synthetic samples in the minority class

+213. ### The variable feature_names is a list of all feature names, and class_names is a list of all class names.

+     ```
+     from interpret.ext.blackbox import TabularExplainer explainer = TabularExplainer(model, x_train, features=feature_names, classes=class_names)
+     ```

-213. ### The variable feature_names is a list of all feature names, and class_names is a list of all class names. from interpret.ext.blackbox import TabularExplainer explainer = TabularExplainer(model, x_train, features=feature_names, classes=class_names) You need to explain the predictions made by the model for all classes by determining the importance of all features.
+     ### You need to explain the predictions made by the model for all classes by determining the importance of all features.

-     1: Yes -
-     TabularExplainer calls one of the three SHAP explainers underneath (TreeExplainer, DeepExplainer, or KernelExplainer).
+     1:TabularExplainer calls one of the three SHAP explainers underneath (TreeExplainer, DeepExplainer, or KernelExplainer).

-     2: Yes -
-     To make your explanations and visualizations more informative, you can choose to pass in feature names and output class names if doing classification.
+     2: To make your explanations and visualizations more informative, you can choose to pass in feature names and output class names if doing classification.

-     3: No -
-     TabularExplainer automatically selects the most appropriate one for your use case, but you can call each of its three underlying explainers underneath (TreeExplainer, DeepExplainer, or KernelExplainer) directly.
+     3: TabularExplainer automatically selects the most appropriate one for your use case, but you can call each of its three underlying explainers underneath (TreeExplainer, DeepExplainer, or KernelExplainer) directly.

+{:start="215"}
 215. ### You must use the Fairlearn dashboard to assess fairness in a selected model.
-Which three actions should you perform in sequence? arrange them in the correct order.
+Which three actions should you perform in sequence?

      Step 1: Select a model feature to be evaluated.

 	Step 2: Select a binary classification or regression model.

      Register your models within Azure Machine Learning.
 For convenience, store the results in a dictionary, which maps the id of the registered model (a string in name:version format) to the predictor itself.